humayun2000444/National-Health-Management-System/USER_MANUAL.md

 #### "Cannot connect to database"
 1. Verify MySQL is running
 2. Check DATABASE_URL in `.env`
-3. Ensure database exists: `CREATE DATABASE nhms;`
+3. Ensure database exists

 #### "Invalid credentials" on login
 1. Verify email is correct
 2. Check password (case-sensitive)
 3. Run `npm run db:seed` to reset test accounts

-#### Page shows 404 error
-1. Check you're using the correct URL
-2. Valid routes:
-   - `/login` - Login page
-   - `/admin` - Admin portal
-   - `/doctor` - Doctor portal
-   - `/patient` - Patient portal

 #### Hydration warnings in console
 These are caused by browser extensions (Bitdefender, Grammarly, etc.) and are harmless.
 The application works normally.

-#### "Too many redirects" error
-1. Clear browser cookies for localhost
-2. Press Ctrl+Shift+Delete
+#### Currency not displaying correctly
+1. Go to Admin -> Settings -> Regional
+2. Select your currency
-3. Select "Cookies" and clear
+3. Save and refresh the page
-4. Try again

 ### Getting Help

-If you encounter issues not covered here:
+If you encounter issues:
-1. Check the console for error messages (F12 → Console)
+1. Check the browser console (F12 -> Console)
-2. Review the application logs
+2. Review application logs
-3. Contact system administrator
+3. Contact: support@nhms.com

 ---